V4Fire/Client/src/components/form/b-textarea/README.md

 #### newlineHeight

-Height of a newline.
+The height of the new line.
 It depends on `line-height/font-size` of the textarea.

 #### limit

-Number of remaining characters that the component can contain.
+The number of remaining characters the component can contain.

 ### Methods